ChunMinChang/AudioBehaviorCheck/README.md

 - Test some APIs that might use mutex inside AudioUnit in *test_deadlock.cpp* and see if they will lead to a deadlock.
 - Wrap native ```AudioObjectGetPropertyData``` to out custom GetData API
+- Change style: remove prefix `a` in all arguments

 ## Tests